Best Rehab Centers in Arizona

-Here is a list of alcohol drug rehab centers in Arizona.
-They are primarily hospital-based programs.
+Here is a list of top best alcohol drug rehab centers in Arizona.
+Some are hospital-based programs.
 Most hospital-based programs accept Medicare, Medicaid, state-funded and private insurance.
-In general they do medical detox.
+In general all of do medical inpatient detox and some level of treatment care.
 Most offer some other level of care, such as Intensive Outpatient (IOP) and /or Partial Hospitalization Programs (PHP).
 Their staff is very helpful and knowledgeable.
 If you need help finding a residential program, call us and we can assist you.

 Listed in alphabetical order by city

 |Tucson||Sierra Tucson||(800) 624-9001|

 |Tucson||Saint Joseph’s||(520) 873-6840|

 Below is a map of the above listed recovery programs.
 Click on any arrow to bring up more information about the facility, including reviews which can be found on the detail pop-up screen.
 For website and other information, click the drop down menu in the upper left corner of the map.
 To access detailed information; click on the listing for a program.
 You can also simply click on the “red post marker” to bring up the detail screen.
 Reviews can be found on the detail screen.

 Reviews and website information can be found on the detail screen.